liziyue17/liziyue17.github.io/_pages/about.md

   - /about.html
 ---

 I am Ziyue (Jelly) Li, a researcher in transportation engineering who recently defended Ph.D. dissertation at the [FAMU-FSU College of Engineering](https://eng.famu.fsu.edu/) on March 3, 2026.
 My research applies stochastic modeling, economic analysis, and optimization methods to address challenges in urban transportation planning and decision-making.
 My work focuses on developing analytical and algorithmic approaches to support more efficient, intelligent, sustainable, and resilient transportation systems.
-My publications can be found on [Google scholar](https://scholar.google.com/citations?user=3nrmMOUAAAAJ&hl=en).

 I serve as the Principal Investigator of the NSF TUUI Collaborative Activity Group titled [*Resilient Underground Subway Infrastructure Maintenance Planning*](https://tuui.civil.gmu.edu/resilient_underground/
 ).
 This initiative aims to advance the understanding of underground subway infrastructure systems and improve maintenance planning strategies for these critical assets. **Key topics of interest include**: